anujyadav2244/CricInnings-Local-Cricket-Scoring-Web-App/README.md

-#  🏏CricInnings – Local Cricket Scoring Backend
+#  🏏Cricriser – Local Cricket Scoring Backend

-CricInnings is the backend service for a local cricket tournament scoring web app.
+Cricriser is the backend service for a local cricket tournament scoring web app.
 It provides APIs to manage leagues, teams, players, matches, scores, and real-time commentary.

 ---